 - What can cause a damage to a hydraulic pump?

 - … (the questions will depends on the particular job you apply for–the processes you will engineer, the particular industry you’ll work with ,etc.)

-Thank you for reading, I wish you good luck on your journey, we hope you will succeed in your process engineer interview!
+Thank you for reading, I wish you good luck on your journey, and hope you will succeed in this tough interview.